 In 1999, 2000 and 2001, a majority of the qualified electors of the District who voted in the election authorized the issuance of indebtedness of \$137,500,000.
-As of December 31, 2017, the amount of debt authorized by the District's electorate but unissued was \$99,130,000.
+As of December 31, 2018, the amount of debt authorized by the District's electorate but unissued was \$99,130,000.
 Per the District's Service Plan, the District debt is limited to \$45,000,000 of which \$6,630,000 is remaining.
-The District has not budgeted to issue any new debt during 2018.
+The District has not budgeted to issue any new debt during 2019.

-Note 5: Related Party
+Note 4: Related Party

-Two members of the Board of Directors of the District are consultants, directly or indirectly, to Paulson Property Management, LLC, (the "Investor") which acquired significant ownership and/or development interests in property within the District in February 2012.
-In February 2012, one of the board members who provided consulting services to the Investor was hired as the Executive Vice President of Raintree Investment Corporation, the exclusive agent for the Investor.
+One member of the Board of Directors is an employee of RainTree Investment Corporation ("RainTree"), which has significant ownership and/or investment interests in the property within the Districts.
+One other director is consultant, directly or indirectly, to Raintree.
 Management believes that all potential conflicts, if any, have been disclosed to the Secretary of State and the Board of Directors.

-Note 6: Agreements
+Note 5: Agreements